cloud66/help-old/_posts/toolbelt/introduction.md

 - `cx open -s <stack_name>` opens your web browser to visit the app server in your stack

 <h2 id="multi-accounts">Multiple Account Support</h2>
-By default, Toolbelt can work with all of the accounts you are a member of.
-Once you accept a Team membership on Cloud 66, your Toolbelt will automatically can work with the stacks you have access to under that team's account without any change.
+By default, Toolbelt can work with all of the accounts you are member of.
+Once you accept a Team membership on Cloud 66, your Toolbelt will automatically work with the stacks you have access to under that team's account without any change.

 If you have more than 1 Cloud 66 account (you are the owner of more than 1 account and not just a team member), then you can use the `--account` global option when using Toolbelt.
 Using the `account` option you can give your accounts different names and switch between them.
 Here is an example: